oracle/graalpython/docs/user/README.md

 By default, GraalVM runs GraalPy from a binary, compiled ahead-of-time with [Native Image](https://github.com/oracle/graal/blob/master/docs/reference-manual/native-image/README.md), yielding faster startup time and lower footprint.
-Although the ahead-of-time compiled binary includes the Python and LLVM interpreters, to interoperate with other languages you must supply the `--jvm` argument.
+Although the ahead-of-time compiled binary includes the Python and LLVM interpreters, to interoperate with other languages you must supply the `--jvm` option.
 This instructs the launcher to run on the JVM instead of in Native Image mode.
 Thus, you will notice a longer startup time.